 But not all fats are alike.
 Some clog our arteries and some contribute to inflammation in the body.
-Medium-chain triglycerides (MCTs), also known as medium-chain fatty acids, have a surprising list of benefits that may even outshine some benefits provided by the fatty acids in olive oil.
+Medium-chain triglycerides (MCTs), have a surprising list of benefits that may even outshine some benefits provided by the fatty acids in olive oil.
 MCTs actually provide fewer calories than other fats, and they even help you lose weight.

 For instance, in a study that included 49 overweight men and women (aged 19-50), the participants who consumed a medium-chain triglyceride oil as part of a 16-week weight loss program lost more weight and fat mass than the group that consumed olive oil.1